Netcore Cloud Strengthens Global Leadership with Strategic Hires in Strategy, Sales, and Marketing

 News provided byNetcore Cloud

-NEW YORK, Oct.
-22, 2025 /PRNewswire/ -- Netcore Cloud, a leading agentic marketing platform, today announced three strategic appointments to accelerate its international growth and strengthen its leadership in Agentic Marketing.
+MUMBAI, India, Oct.
+23, 2025 /PRNewswire/ -- Netcore Cloud, a leading agentic marketing platform, today announced three strategic appointments to accelerate its international growth and strengthen its leadership in Agentic Marketing.

 The company has named Vassil Mladjov as SVP, Agentic AI and Strategy, Deepthi Nagarajan as VP, Marketing, and Sourabh Mahajan as SVP, Sales.
 Together, they bring more than five decades of experience driving innovation, scaling global SaaS companies, and leading high-impact go-to-market strategies.